dan11218/portfolio-app/README.md

 # Overview

 This is a portfolio website I developed to show samples of my work!
-The goal was to learn Next and Tailwin CSS and using Front End skills to design and develop the portfolio from the ground up.
+The goal was to learn Next and Tailwind CSS and using Front-end skills to design the portfolio from the ground up.
 Feel free to take a look around `/src` directory and see the code.

 You can check out my portfolio in [this link](https://www.danielgraugnard.com/).